Gaurav7509/Airbnb-Data-Analysis/README.md

 - Certain ZIP codes (e.g., 92284) have higher listing densities and demand
 - Seasonal fluctuations strongly impact availability and pricing patterns
 - Luxury amenities cause significant price variations compared to basic ones
+- Listings in ZIP 92284 have the highest average price and pool availability.
+- Properties with pools tend to have 15–20% higher average sales price.
+- The majority of sales occurred in Q2, indicating a seasonal trend.

 ---